bregman-arie/devops-exercises/README.md

 <details>
 <summary>Tell me what do you know about GCP networking</summary><br><b>

+Virtual Private Cloud(VPC) network is a virtual version of physical network, implemented in Google's internal Network.
+VPC is a gloabal resource in GCP.
+Subnetworks(subnets) are regional resources, ie., subnets can be created withinin regions.

+VPC are created in 2 modes,

+1. Auto mode VPC - One subnet in each region is created automatically by GCP while creating VPC

+2. Custom mode VPC - No subnets are automatically created.
+This type of network provides complete control over the subnets creation to the users.

 </b></details>

 <details>
 <summary>Explain Cloud Functions</summary><br><b>

+Google Cloud Functions is a serverless execution environment for building and connecting cloud services.
+With Cloud Functions you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
+Your function is triggered when an event being watched is fired.

 </b></details>

 <details>
 <summary>What is Cloud Datastore?</summary><br><b>

+Cloud Datastore is a schemaless NoSQL datastore in Google's cloud.
+Applications can use Datastore to query your data with SQL-like queries that support filtering and sorting.
+Datastore replicates data across multiple datacenters, which provides a high level of read/write availability.

 </b></details>

 <details>